Amount raised (2021) as of 2/12/2021: €7,933.00

 Click the download button to access the report kindly provided by Trócaire and SAWA illustrating how and when this money was spent.

-According to UNHCR (see www.unrefugees.org/gifts/all-gift-items) the following items could be got to Syrian Refugees in the Bekaa Valley for the following amounts:
+Our research (see www.unrefugees.org/gifts/all-gift-items) also revealed that the following items could be got to Syrian Refugees in the Bekaa Valley for the following amounts:

 for 3 refugees: €40.00